xapi-project/xen-api/doc/content/design/rate_limit.md

 breaking use of the good guys.
 For example, a dodgy monitoring service may lock out the control software, or slow down VM lifecycle operations.

-Part of the problem is that xapi and xenopsd are not very good at handling load, in particular in a pool where the coordinator is often a bottleneck.
+Part of the problem is that Xapi and xenopsd are not very good at handling load, in particular in a pool where the coordinator is often a bottleneck.
 A lot of work has already been done make the Toolstack cope better under load.
 This is important and a lot more can be done in this space.